HawkSec38/lookup-THM/README.md

 * **Patch management matters** — elFinder versions before 2.1.48/2.1.59 had known vulnerabilities; keep web apps up to date.
 * **Sudo misconfigurations** are low-hanging fruit. `sudo -l` should always be checked — it often yields direct privilege escalation paths.
 * **When a post-exploit session is unstable**, migrate to a long-lived process or use an alternative stable shell mechanism (webshell, reverse shell with netcat, payload migration).

-ate the file content for you),
-* produce a second document `writeup.md` that is more verbose and includes command outputs and exact msfconsole logs, or
-* format this into a GitHub Pages-friendly README with proper screenshots and a short TL;DR for social media.

-Which would you like me to generate next?